equt/preset-raw/README.md

 - `css` - `(theme: Theme) => Record<string, CSSObject>`

-  You could add CSS like object with the above added variables & theme available.
+  You could add CSS like object with the above variables & theme available.

   ```typescript
   {